London to Bulgaria by train, a 48 hour Balkan adventure

 Day 2, travel from Amsterdam to Vienna by Nightjet sleeper train, leaving Amsterdam Centraal at 19:00 and arriving Vienna Hbf 09:17.

 This comfortable Austrian Nightjet train has a Comfortline sleeping-car with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
 There are toilets & a shower at the end of the corridor for passengers in the regular sleepers.
 The sleeping-car attendant can serve drinks, snacks & light meals from a room service menu.
 The train has couchette cars with 4 & 6 berth compartments, and ordinary seats.
-A light breakfast is included in sleepers & couchettes, served in your compartment.
+A light breakfast is included in sleepers & couchettes.
 See the guide to Nightjet accommodation.

 Fares start at 49.90 in 6-berth couchettes, 59.90 in 4-berth couchettes, 89.90 in a 3-bed sleeper, 109.90 in a 2-bed sleeper or 159.90 in a single-bed sleeper, all per person per berth.
 Fares vary like air fares, so book ahead.